Ticket #432 (new defect)

 Reported by: ak19 Owned by: ak19

-Priority: moderate Milestone: 2.84 Release
+Priority: moderate Milestone: Possible 2.88 Release

 Component: GLI Severity: major